7 Types of Organizational Charts (With Examples)

 1. Hierarchical org structure

 The organizational map that is in the shape of a pyramid is classified as a hierarchical org-chart.
-It's the most popular organizational type.
+It's the most popular corporate type.
 The axis of influence goes from high to low.

 • Entry-level and low-level staff